Sorry, you need to enable JavaScript to visit this website.

 Educational support

 Malta’s education system aims to cater for students with different abilities, to have access to the learning that matches their technical skills and therefore ensuring that all students are engaged.
 A tangible inclusive education is achieved by improving the required support and assistance in the learning journey.
 This is done through the provision of the professional development of learning support educators, teachers and staff together with the provision of an environment fit for the needs of students with special abilities.
 Investment in the infrastructure of Resource Centres and the services offered form an integral part of the strategy.
-In addition, the physical environment in mainstream education is undergoing further improvement to ensure the wellbeing of students with special needs through the introduction of multi-sensory rooms and other environment upgrades.
+In addition, the physical environment in mainstream education is undergoing further improvement to ensure the wellbeing of students with special needs by introducing multi-sensory rooms and other environment upgrades.

 As highlighted in the National Curriculum Framework for All, acquiring positive attitudes and a respect for human rights, is one of the learning outcomes for Education for Democracy as a cross curricular theme in Social Studies, Environmental Studies and aspects from Personal and Social Development as well as Home Economics.
 Through their studies in this area, learners acquire skills in enjoying rights and exercising responsibilities in various communities; dealing with conflict and controversy; making informed choices and decisions, and taking action, individually or collectively to promote a just and sustainable society whose policies are based on justice, equity and a respect for the community of life.
 As they develop their learning in this area, young people learn to employ citizenship skills, showing responsibility towards their environment and their world, and understanding the impact of enterprise and industry on the local and global community.

-Malta also believes that for the education regime to be truly inclusive and convey a message of respect for the individual’s dignity, it needs to be directed at all life phases and extend beyond the obligatory school years in order to address the needs of all stakeholders, including those at the risk of social marginalisation.
+Malta also believes that for the education regime to be truly inclusive and convey a message of respect for the individual’s dignity, it needs to be directed at all life phases and extend beyond the obligatory school years to address the needs of all stakeholders, including those at the risk of social marginalisation.
 In this regard one of the strategies of Malta’s National Lifelong Learning Strategy 2020 stipulates that lifelong learning needs to support inclusivity and empower marginalised communities.

 • Pilot project for students on the spectrum with severe challenging behaviour attended a programme which offers the below interventions.